sangche/utxo-workshop/README.md

 In this UI demo, you will interact with the UTXO blockchain via the [Polkadot UI](https://substrate.dev/docs/en/development/front-end/polkadot-js).

 The following demo takes you through a scenario where:
-- Alice already owns a UTXO of value 100 upon genesis
+- Alice already owns a UTXO of value 1000 upon genesis
-- Alice sends Bob a UTXO with value 50, tipping the remainder to validators
+- Alice sends Bob a UTXO with value 120, sends herself a UTXO with value 580, tipping the remainder to validators

+This is multiple TransactionOutputs demo.

 1. Compile and build a release in dev mode
 ```